bigtoga/Examples/Cloud - Azure/Azure Virtual Networks/ExpressRoute.md

 ## Site-to-Site VPN but no ExpressRoute

+Scenario:
+- Corporate network w IP space 172.16.0.0/16
+- Azure Development environment w IP space 192.168.100.0/24
+- Site-to-Site VPN configured so that local traffic sent to 192.168.100/24 routes through that VPN

-1. All traffic "within the scope of the S2S VPN" (i.e. in the address space of the remote) travels across the S2S VPN
+1. All traffic directed to 192.168.100.0/24 travels across the S2S VPN
-2. All other traffic crosses public internet - it doesn't matter the "source" either.
-All Azure or Microsoft SaaS offerings follow the same route regardless of whether it is:
+2. All other traffic from the Corporate network crosses public internet - any request made to:
     - Azure Portal
     - Azure Portal --> Cloud Shell
     - Azure Portal --> Azure Bastion